Launch of new RAP

-Woolworths launched the “Fresh Food People” campaign after implementing a new buying, merchandising and training program across our fresh food departments.
+Woolworths launches the “Fresh Food People” campaign after implementing a new buying, merchandising and training program across our fresh food departments.

-This focus on fresh foods clearly differentiated us from other supermarkets, and has remained our key selling point and philosophy to this day.
+This focus on fresh foods clearly differentiates us from other supermarkets, and has remained our key selling point and philosophy to this day.